-The Georgetown AAP campus offers even more options, such as its Elementary Teacher Education (ETE) program for students planning to major in education.
-In addition, Georgetown's new dual-admissions partnership with Beebe Healthcare's Margaret H. Rollins School of Nursing in Lewes, Del., now offers prospective nursing students the opportunity to simultaneously earn an Associate in Arts degree from UD and a diploma in professional nursing from Rollins, which is the only hospital-based nursing program in Delaware.
-This exciting new educational partnership, which commenced in the Fall 2017 semester, offers a pathway for southern Delaware students to pursue RN, BSN, and MSN degrees without ever needing to transition to the Newark campus.
+Additionally, Georgetown's dual-admissions partnership with Beebe Healthcare's Margaret H. Rollins School of Nursing in Lewes, Del., offers prospective nursing students the opportunity to simultaneously earn an Associate in Arts degree from UD and a diploma in professional nursing from Rollins, which is the only hospital-based nursing program in Delaware.
+This educational partnership, which commenced in the Fall 2017 semester, offers a pathway for southern Delaware students to pursue RN, BSN, and MSN degrees without ever needing to transition to the Newark campus.

 Note our choice of words: AAP students transition to the Newark campus, not transfer.
-AAP students are already ID-carrying UD students who may use the UD library, join student organizations, catch a Fightin' Blue Hens football game, study abroad, and do essentially everything else a traditional UD student can do.
+AAP students are already ID-carrying UD students who may use the UD library, join student organizations, catch a Fightin' Blue Hens football game, study abroad, and do essentially everything else a UD student at the main campus can do.
 Our students have the best of both worlds in terms of campus resources, as they also have access to Delaware Tech libraries, bookstores, social clubs, and student government activities.

 More than 80 percent of first-year AAP students return for their second year, and more than 70 percent earn their associate's degree within three years.
 Nearly all transition to the main campus to earn their bachelor’s degrees.